 The Pack AD

-Now signed to Nettwerk Records, the Vancouver duo is poised to make the crucial breakthrough long predicted by the fawning Canadian music press and presaged by the ever-swelling ranks of its faithful fan base.
+Vancouver duo and Nettwerk recording artist The Pack A.D. has been poised and well on their way to making the crucial breakthrough long predicted by the fawning Canadian music press and presaged by the ever-swelling ranks of its faithful fan base.
 Formed in 2006 and following four releases – Unpersons (2011), We Kill Computers (2010), Funeral Mixtape (2008), Tintype (2008) – The Pack is an act that’s earned its current “bubbling under” status the old-fashioned way: by showing up and showing the people the goods one city and one new fan at a time and then coming back, time and again, with even more to offer.

-On August 27th, Nettwerk Records will release a most proper introduction to the band in the form of an EP titled Some Sssongs.
-The EP is a 5-song collection of tracks from previous albums (“Sirens,” “Haunt You,” “Positronic,” and “Deer”) and a new track (“Battering Ram”) from their upcoming 5th LP Do Not Engage, set for release early 2014.
+In the summer of 2013 Nettwerk Records released a most proper introduction to the band in the form of an EP titled Some Sssongs.
+The EP is a 5-song collection of tracks from previous albums (“Sirens,” “Haunt You,” “Positronic,” and “Deer”) and a new track (“Battering Ram”) from their subsequent 5th and most recent LP Do Not Engage, which was released in early 2014.

 Skye Wallace is on a quest to compile stark elements of Canadian landscape and history into a contemporary musical archive.
 Often drawn from untold stories hidden in plain sight, Skye’s songs are dynamic, gritty, and orchestral, both the melodies and narratives sticking in your head long after listening.